box/box-ios-sdk/docs/usage/custom-api-calls.md

 }
 ```

-This example will returns an empty response in case of the success or an error.
+This example will return an empty response on success or an error on failure.

 [custom-download]: https://opensource.box.com/box-ios-sdk/Classes/BoxClient.html#/s:6BoxSDK0A6ClientC7options3url11httpHeaders15queryParameters4json10completionAA0A11NetworkTaskC10Foundation3URLV_SDyS2SGSDySSAA25QueryParameterConvertible_pSgGypSgys6ResultOyAA0A8ResponseVAA0A8SDKErrorCGctF